RoboJackets/electrical-training/code/tutorial/tutorial-2.md

 #include <Wire.h>
 ```

-We only concern 4 or the functions in this library for now. `Wire.begin()`, which tells that the 2 data pins are now dedicated for I2C communication, `Wire.beginTransmission(Device Address)`, prepare a series of device address and wait for communication, `Wire.write(address/data)`, prepare more bits, appended to the previous address and `Wire.endTransmision()`, send all bits to the slave device.
+We only concern 4 of the functions in this library for now. `Wire.begin()`, which tells that the 2 data pins are now dedicated for I2C communication, `Wire.beginTransmission(Device Address)`, prepare a series of device address and wait to be sent out, `Wire.write(address/data)`, prepare more bits and append them to the previous data,  `Wire.endTransmision()`, send all bits to the slave device.

 Therefore if we want to write a 0xFF value to the register at address 0x16 in Haptic driver, this is what we need to do.

 ```
-Wire.begin();                 // Be aware that this only need to happen once while the
+Wire.begin();                 // Be aware that this only need to happen once while all of the following commands must be used
-//following commands must be used everytime you try to send an I2C message Wire.beginTransmission(0x5A); // 0x5A is the device address of the haptic driver, specified in the datasheet Wire.write(0x16);             // 0x16 is the address of the register we want to write Wire.write(0xFF);             // 0xFF is the value we decided to write to.
-Wire.endTransmision();        // None of the previous codes actually sends anything.
-This is the only line of code that sends out your transmission
+// everytime you try to send an I2C message Wire.beginTransmission(0x5A); // 0x5A is the device address of the haptic driver, specified in the datasheet Wire.write(0x16);             // 0x16 is the address of the register we want to write to Wire.write(0xFF);             // 0xFF is the value we decided to write Wire.endTransmision();        // None of the previous codes actually sends anything.
+This is the only line of code
+// that sends out the bits
 ```

+If this gets correctly sent out, register at 0x16 in haptic driver now has the value of 0xFF.

-### Setting up the Haptic Driver and Understand how we can interface with it
+### Set up the Haptic Driver and Understand how we can interface with it
+However the Haptic driver is not ready to work all the time, everytime we re-power it on, it enters a STANDBY mode that will not do anything.
+To play with the haptic driver, we need to send an I2C message to get out of STANDBY mode.
+Now clear your `void setup()` and `void loop()`,Read the 2nd page of Setup Guide, refer to the register map in datasheet and write a single I2C message that will set the haptic driver out of STANDBY Mode.
+Remember this only need to be executed once so it should go in `void setup()`

+### Expand Your Code to a Function
+Now based off what you have just written, write a function that takes in a register address and a data, and transmit that to the **haptic driver**.

+### Mode Selection
+Go to page 20 in the DRV2605 datasheet.
+It shows that DRV2605 has different modes of operation.
+Because we have IN/TRIG pin short to ground, both External Trigger modes, Analog Input and PWM mode have become unavailable to us.
+RTP, Diagnostics and Calibration modes are something we don't want to touch for now.
+Between Internal trigger mode and Audio-to-vibe mode, we will choose Internal trigger mode for the ease of operation.
+Internal trigger mode uses the GO bit to fire the playback of the waveform in the waveform sequencer.
+We will cover waveform library and waveform sequencer momentarily.
+Right now, refer to the table on P20 of datasheet and Register map to write code that sets the DRV2605 to internal trigger mode.
+This also only need to happen **once**.

+###